-As a first step, the SAM requires that an agency send a sequence of three demand letters to collect the penalty at a minimum of 30 day intervals, for a total 120 day time period.
+As a first step, the SAM requires that an agency send a sequence of three demand letters to collect the penalty at a minimum of 30-day intervals, for a total 120-day time period.

-Where the debt remains unpaid following the demand letters, SAM section 8293.1 requires that the agency then determines the most efficient and effective collection method using a cost benefit analysis and initiates one or more of the following to satisfy the AR:
+Where the debt remains unpaid following the demand letters, SAM Section 8293.1 requires that the agency then determines the most efficient and effective collection method using a cost-benefit analysis and initiates one or more of the following to satisfy the AR:

 - "Offset" procedures with other state departments. - Court judgments and settlements.
-This includes: - Obtaining an Abstract of Judgment-Civil and Small Claims against the debtor from the court in order to then proceed with real and personal property liens, wage garnishments, or levies on bank accounts. - Entering into settlement agreements.
-So long as the agency remains "the judgment creditor" on record, the agency may enter into a settlement agreement to accept a lesser sum from the debtor in full satisfaction of a judgment. - Contract with a state department's collection unit, or with a private collection agency.
-(SAM section 8293.1.)
+This includes: - Obtaining an Abstract of Judgment-Civil and Small Claims against the debtor from the court to proceed with real and personal property liens, wage garnishments, or levies on bank accounts. - Entering into settlement agreements.
+So long as the agency remains "the judgment creditor" on record, the agency may enter into a settlement agreement to accept a lesser sum from the debtor in full satisfaction of a judgment.6